TL;DR

 ISO 27001 maps to the governance layer.
 Annex A.12 (Operations Security) covers the backup regimes that make ransomware a business interruption rather than a business-ending event.
 Annex A.16 (Incident Management) formalises the response plan that determines whether you are back online in hours or negotiating with criminals in weeks.

 lilMONSTER scopes compliance programs to your actual infrastructure.
 We do not hand you a template and wish you luck.
 We map every control to a specific asset, a specific owner, and a specific verification method.
-The scoping call is free at consult.lil.business.
+The scoping call is free with qualified triage.

 Managed AI Security — Someone Watching at 3 AM